skilld-labs/kaizer/scripts/theme-generator/README.md

 4. And then link this drupal library as a dependency in your `component-name.[type_of_integration].yml`

-Other solutions are currently unstable, so it's recommended only solution described above.
+Other solutions are currently unstable.

 We are working on this subject and will try to find a good and simple solution which will make everyone happy.